For General Information: (740) 374-1400

 Question

-Is it normal to have pain after breast surgery?
+Is it typical to have pain after breast surgery?
 I had a mastectomy two years ago.
 How can I cope?

 Summary